-D^{IVERSITY} combining techniques such as maximal ratio combining (MRC), equal gain combining (EGC), and selection combining (SC) are commonly used to mitigate the effects of multipath fading on wireless communication systems.
+D IVERSITY combining techniques such as maximal ratio combining (MRC), equal actions in the second seco combining (MRC), equal gain combining (EGC), and selection combining (SC) are commonly used to mitigate the effects of multipath fading on wireless communication systems.
 The maximum diversity benefits occur when the diversity branches experience independent and identical fading.
 However, in practice, fading is not independent due to the insufficient antenna spacing.
 Hence, characterizing the diversity system performance over correlated fading channels is important from both a theoretical and practical viewpoint.